Blaizzy/mlx-embeddings/docs/Manpage.md

 ### `generate-cask-api` [`--dry-run`]

-Generates Cask API data files for formulae.brew.sh.
+Generate `homebrew/cask` API data files for <https://formulae.brew.sh>.
 The generated files are written to the current directory.

 * `-n`, `--dry-run`: